Why Renovations Take Longer Than Expected

 You picked a tile.
 It’s listed as “in stock” on the manufacturer’s website.
 What that often means is: in stock at a distribution warehouse, available to ship to your tile supplier in 3–5 weeks, who will then have it ready for your installer sometime after that.

-Custom cabinetry is frequently the culprit in kitchen renovations — lead times of 8–14 weeks are common, and if there's a defect or a damaged panel in the shipment, you're waiting on a replacement order.
+Custom cabinetry is frequently the culprit in kitchen renovations—lead times of 8–14 weeks are common, sometimes longer with custom shops or backlogged manufacturers.
+If there’s a defect or damaged panel in the shipment, you’re waiting on a replacement order.
+(See how 2026 tariffs are changing renovation costs for the trade-policy pressure on lead times.)

 One delayed material can hold up an entire phase of the project, because some things simply can’t be installed out of sequence.

-What to do: Before finalizing your selections, ask your contractor or designer to confirm actual lead times from their suppliers — not what's listed online.
+Before finalizing your selections, ask your contractor or designer to confirm actual lead times from their suppliers—not what’s listed online.
 For long-lead items like cabinetry, get the order placed as early as possible, ideally before demolition begins.

 5. Change Orders Are a Schedule Killer